The MetroHealth System: Neighborhood revitalization

 MetroHealth's main campus is located in Cleveland's Clark-Fulton neighborhood, one of the city's poorest and most densely populated neighborhoods.
 The health system has made revitalizing the neighborhood a priority and is using its Campus Transformation as a catalyst in that effort.

 Working with residents, lawmakers and local community groups, MetroHealth created the first hospital-led EcoDistrict in the world, the MetroHealth Community District.

 The system is undertaking multiple neighborhood revitalization efforts, including:

 Public transit – In 2017, MetroHealth and the Greater Cleveland Regional Transit Authority partnered to create the MetroHealth Line bus-rapid-transit (BRT) system.

 Public safety – MetroHealth has announced plans to move the system's more-than-75-officer police force into new headquarters constructed in the neighborhood, on West 25th Street.

 Digital connectivity – The system has announced plans to join with tech partners to bring affordable internet access to up to 1,000 households near its campus.

 Housing – In June 2019, MetroHealth announced plans for three new apartment buildings.
 One, a building offering up to 72 affordable units, is under construction on its campus.
 In total, the $60 million-plus project will provide at least 250 new apartments to the nearby neighborhood.
-Each of the apartment buildings will have a first floor dedicated to making life easier for residents or our neighborhood, including commercial space for a mix of amenities including restaurants, a grocery store and an Economic Opportunity Center offering job training and other services.
+Each of the apartment buildings will have a first floor dedicated to making life easier for residents of the neighborhood, including commercial space for a mix of amenities including restaurants, a grocery store and an Economic Opportunity Center offering job training and other services.

 Leadership

-Airica Steed, EdD, RN, became the first woman, the first Black person and the first nurse to serve as MetroHealth's chief executive when she took over as President and CEO in December 2022.
+Christine Alexander-Rager, MD, was appointed Acting President and CEO on July 26, 2024.